 International Application under the Patent Cooperation Treaty (PCT)

-Applicant generally can file an international patent application with the national patent Office of their country of residence, or directly with World Intellectual Property Organization (WIPO) if permitted by the Contracting State’s national security provisions.
-Both of those Offices act as PCT “receiving Offices.”
+Applicants generally can file an international patent application with the national patent Office of their country of residence, or directly with World Intellectual Property Organization (WIPO) if permitted by the Contracting State’s national security provisions.
+The office that the PCT application is filed with is referred to as the “Receiving Office.”

 The PCT procedure includes: